General manager of Tropicana one of three women running casinos in Atlantic City

 It's this sort of determination that resonated with Steve Callender, regional president of Caesars Entertainment.

 "She's (Grace) a hard worker.
 She's approachable.
 She's very intelligent.
-She was the perfect candidate," Callender said Friday.
+She was the perfect candidate," Callender said.

 Contact Molly Shelly: